 Power BI is an incredible tool to run scenario analysis and what-if analysis examples.
 I’ve actually never seen or come across an analytical tool that is as effective and intuitive to implement this type of complex analytics.
+You may watch the full video of this tutorial at the bottom of this blog.

 The key is that you’ve got to think more analytically about the underlying elements in your datasets than what you may have done in the past.
 You need to isolate key variables, then decide how you actually want to run the ‘what-if’ or scenario analysis on top of them.